svijsv/GHMon/README.md

 GHMon is a configurable low-power firmware for autonomous small-scale greenhouse control and data logging.
-At present it supports STM32F103-based Bluepill and ATMega328-based Arduino devices with wired resistance- and voltage-based sensors.
+At present it supports STM32F103-based Bluepill and ATMega328-based Arduino devices with wired resistance- and voltage-based sensors, DHT11 temperature/humidity sensors, and BMP280/BME280 temperature/air pressure/humidity sensors.

 ## Configuring
-Configuration is spread over 3-5 files (depending on enabled features) in `config/` and examples for all the files can be found in `config/templates/`.
+Configuration files are located in `config/` and examples for all the files can be found in `config/templates/`.
 More detailed configuration information can be found in `config/README.md`.

 ## Installing